-He had struck the spade into the ground, and hauled up the cat and the iron goose.
+He had struck the spade into the ground, and hauled pup the iron goose.

 "Well," he said, surveying the hideous object, "haven't her good looks gone!
 She was a fine cat."

 "Bury it and have done," Lettie replied.

 He did so asking: "Shall you have bad dreams after it?"